mrakgr/The-Spiral-Language/readme.md

 The first case is straightforward.
 It is true that types can only be boxed into union types, but there is no need to throw an error on `box int64 1` for example.
 In that case returning the original should be fine.

 The second case is a bit less straightforward and deals with the case when a union type is being boxed with a larger union type as the target.
 Note the call to `Set.isSubset`.
-The description for it says `Evaluated to 'true' if all the elements of the first set are in the second.` What will happen in this case is that all the elements will get unboxed and boxed into the new type.
+The description for it says `Evaluated to 'true' if all the elements of the first set are in the second.` What will happen in this case is that all the elements will get unboxed and then boxed into the new type.

 The third case is straightforward and just does the substitution.